liton74/test-repo/README.md

 # Please follow below steps for testing repository

 ## Dataset Folder Creation
-  1. Create a Dataset Folder in Drive D:\
+  1. Create a Dataset Folder in Drive C:\
   2. Keep all *.CSV file in this folder

 ## Invitation Acceptance & Others